bitcointranscripts/bitcointranscripts/tabconf/2022/weighing-transactions-the-witness-discount-murch-tabconf-2022.md

 What exactly do you mean when you say invalid?
 Is it like, there's like a standard, standard is the physical functionality and a non-standard is versus the physical valid?
-Are you talking about like, do you like..

 Mark Erhardt: 0:15:06